 Steve Bard on:

-- Board Member and Investment Committee Chair, CFA Society of San Francisco
+- Board + Executive Committee Member, CFA Society of San Francisco

 - Advisory Board Member, Purisima West Funds